rotundasoftware/cartero/README.md

 ### The Cartero Grunt Task

-The heart of Cartero is an intelligent [Grunt.js](http://gruntjs.com/) task that glues together other Grunt.js tasks, combining some brains with Grunt's brawn.
+The heart of Cartero is an intelligent [Grunt.js](http://gruntjs.com/) task that glues together other Grunt.js tasks.
 You configure and call the **_Cartero Grunt Task_** from your application's gruntfile.
 You specify exactly which preprocessing and minification tasks your application needs, and those tasks are then called by the Cartero task at the appropriate times.
 After the Cartero task is finished, all of your assets will be preprocessed, and, in production mode, concatenated and minified.
 Additionally, the Cartero task generates a `cartero.json` file that maps each of your page view templates to a list of all the assets that it requires.

 ### The Hook